crosa66/3_Getting_and_Cleaning_Data/README.md

 # Scripts

-1. File run_analysis.R.R is the one that contains the syntax to respond to the tasks requested in the job.
+1. File run_analysis.R is the one that contains the syntax to respond to the tasks requested in the job.

 2. The file tity.txt presents the ordered data set